10th 2017 we found ourselves again at Mama Coza's Italian restuarant for our Christmas party. We played some games had a wonderful

 Mike, Chris and Tony cruising Newport Back Bay

 Before heading home Chris & Tony took a lap around Balboa Island

 The main street on Balboa Island.
 Balboa Bay is at the end of the street

-Balboa Bay from the end of the street
+Balboa Bay is at the end of the street

 Looking up the street.
 You can have 900 square feet of house here

-for about 2 and a half million dollars.
+for about two and a half million dollars.

 The Balboa Pavilion across the bay

 Saturday November 4th we made our annual trip to Toms Farms in Corona.

 Toms Farms is a great place to spend some time.
 There are places to eat, gift shops, a great